midl-xyz/midl-js/apps/docs/midl/tools/contracts/advanced-usage.md

 Additionally, uou may find complete available API [here](./api.md) & Some more advanced examples in [this repo](https://github.com/midl-xyz/smart-contract-deploy-starter).

-If there is a missing functionality that you may find usefull - please don't hesitate to open an Issue in [GitHub](https://github.com/midl-xyz/midl-js)
+If there is a missing functionality that you may find useful - please don't hesitate to open an Issue in [GitHub](https://github.com/midl-xyz/midl-js)

 ## Advanced Usage